GeneDx/scramble/README.md

 Running
 -------
 SCRAMBle runs as a two-step process.
 First cluster_identifier is used to generate soft-clipped read cluster consensus sequences.
 Second, SCRAMBle-MEIs.R analyzes the cluster file for likely MEIs.
+Running SCRAMble on the test bam in the validation directory should take <1 minute for each step.

 To run SCRAMble cluster_identifier: